 By creating amazing strategies that could touch every Indian’s heart, Amul made its way towards success.
 Subtle placements of ‘‘Amul Girl’ with current affairs and then posting the same on every social media platform, Amul was able to create its strong presence in the minds of the customers.

 It has been gathering the attention of a lot of customers with the help of digital marketing and has adapted consumer-friendly strategies.
-Considering this current global pandemic situation, we all should act realistic and choose the online mode to market our product.
+Considering this current global pandemic situation, we all should act realistically and choose the online mode to market our products.

-If you are interested in digital marketing or a student with understanding the digital world, you should check out Free Digital Marketing MasterClass by IIDE.
+If you are interested in digital marketing or are a student aiming to understand the digital world, then you should check out Free Digital Marketing MasterClass by Kran Shah, CEO and Founder at IIDE.

 If you liked this case study, then do share it with your friends.
 Have any thoughts?
 Do comment below.
 Thanks for reading!